Winning tip: Rainham, Essex

 Somerset Levels

 Six thousand years ago, Shapwick Heath, west of Glastonbury on the Somerset Levels, turned into a home to Neolithic people who constructed raised walkways to traverse the Avalon Marshes.
-Today you could observe the historical Sweet Track and concentrate on booming bitterns and watch excellent white egrets and marsh harriers looking (in very exceptional patterns) and, later in the 12 months, dazzling starling murmurations.
-Reed warblers and bearded titties additionally characteristic, and if you’re lucky, you might capture a glimpse of an otter.
+Today, you could observe the historical Sweet Track and concentrate on booming bitterns and watch excellent white egrets and marsh harriers looking (in very exceptional patterns) and, later in the 12 months, dazzling starling murmurations.
+Reed warblers and bearded titties are additionally characteristic, and if you’re lucky, you might capture a glimpse of an otter.

 Castle Douglas, Dumfries, and Galloway

-Threave Castle on the outskirts of Castle Douglas combines the opportunity to see lots of natural world with the excitement of taking a ship throughout the river to the 14th-century citadel on an island within the River Dee.
+Threave Castle on the outskirts of Castle Douglas combines the opportunity to see lots of the natural world with the excitement of taking a ship down the river to the 14th-century citadel on an island within the River Dee.
 Ospreys, peregrines (which nest on the battlements, now closed), and lots of other chook species can be seen on the walk to the boarding factor for the boat.
 Otters frequently hunt within the river.
-The fort became originally the home of Archibald the Grim, 1/3 Earl of Galloway, a fearsome warrior who frequently raided England.
+The fort originally became the home of Archibald the Grim, 1/3 Earl of Galloway, a fearsome warrior who frequently raided England.